suffolklibraries/lgc/content/collections/events/your-walking-companion.md

     content:
       -
         type: text
-        text: 'Don''t forget to share your creations with us on social media by tagging Brandon Country Park - we''d love to see what you make!'
+        text: "Don't forget to share your creations with us on social media by tagging Brandon Country Park - we'd love to see what you make!"
   -
     type: heading
     attrs: